Skip to Content

 Below is a list of required and elective learning experiences.
 Most elective rotations are 6 weeks long, and at least one elective rotation must be in the inpatient setting.

-The resident will evaluate drug regimens for efficacy, adherence and adverse effects, make appropriate adjustments in the medication regimen, and order necessary laboratory tests.
+The resident will gain proficiency in comprehensive medication management and chronic disease state management through direct patient care experiences.
+Activities include evaluating drug regimens for efficacy, adherence, and adverse effects, making appropriate adjustments in the medication regimen, and ordering necessary laboratory tests.

 The resident will create one Grand Rounds presentation during residency on a topic related to pharmacotherapy or pharmacy practice.

-The resident will have an opportunity to sharpen ability to critically analyze the literature and reach conclusions based on the available literature.
+The resident will have an opportunity to sharpen their ability to critically analyze the literature and reach conclusions based on the available literature, presenting their findings, analysis, and conclusions in an audio-visual presentation.

 Internal medicine - required